 John Paulson, who is seeking to reverse record declines in his $21 billion firm, may have lost $48.9 million on his hedge funds’ stake in NovaGold Resources Inc. (NG) as the stock slumped the most in more than three years.

-NovaGold, which is 13 percent-owned by Paulson & Co., sank 25 percent today, the largest decline since (NG) December 2008, after Barrick Gold Corp.
+NovaGold, which is 13 percent-owned by Paulson & Co., sank 25 percent today, the largest decline since (NG:US) December 2008, after Barrick Gold Corp.
 (ABX), the world’s biggest producer of the metal, said its Donlin Gold joint venture with NovaGold doesn’t meet the company’s investment criteria.
 Greg Lang, NovaGold’s chief executive officer, said in an interview today that he plans to go ahead and develop Donlin, the company’s main project.

 Paulson, who has been buying mining companies as part of a bet on rising gold prices, has been bruised as the stocks contributed to declines in some of his funds this year.
 AngloGold Ashanti Ltd. (ANG), Paulson’s third-largest U.S. stock holding as of March 31, has slumped 21 percent this year after a 14 percent loss in 2011.
 Paulson’s Advantage Plus fund fell 16 percent in the first half, while his Gold Fund declined 23 percent.